 Born in Istanbul to Iranian parents, Solmaz Sharif holds degrees from U.C.
 Berkeley, where she studied and taught with June Jordan’s Poetry for the People, and New York University.
-Her work has appeared in The New Republic, Poetry, The Kenyon Review, jubilat, Gulf Coast, Boston Review, Witness, and others.
-The former managing director of the Asian American Writers’ Workshop, her work has been recognized with a “Discovery”/Boston Review Poetry Prize, scholarships the Bread Loaf Writers’ Conference, a winter fellowship at the Fine Arts Work Center in Provincetown, an NEA fellowship, and a Stegner Fellowship.
-She has most recently been selected to receive a 2014 Rona Jaffe Foundation Writer’s Award as well as a Ruth Lilly and Dorothy Sargent Rosenberg Fellowship.
-She is currently a lecturer at Stanford University.
+Her work has appeared in The New Republic, Poetry, The Kenyon Review, Granta, and others.
+The former managing director of the Asian American Writers’ Workshop, her work has been recognized with a “Discovery”/Boston Review Poetry Prize, Rona Jaffe Foundation Writers’ Award, and an NEA fellowship.
+She was most recently selected to receive a 2016 Lannan Literary Fellowship and the Holmes National Poetry Prize from Princeton University.
+A former Stegner Fellow, she is currently a lecturer at Stanford University.
 Her first poetry collection, LOOK, published by Graywolf Press in 2016, was a finalist for the National Book Award.